A Step-By-Step Guide to Safely Pack Your Electronics for a Move

 It is important to ensure your electronics are cool enough to be transported without causing internal damage.
 To do this, simply unplug any device at least 24 hours before packing, moving, or storing it.
 This will also help reduce the risk of static electricity which could result in a nasty shock and cause unnecessary damage.

 Avoid any possible corrosion or other internal damage by removing any batteries from devices such as remotes, toys, or small accessories.
+Be sure to pack batteries with/near their electronics during your move so they don’t get lost or mixed up.

-Take the time to tie cables, wire, and other connections together with twist ties and pack them with the corresponding item.
+Take the time to tie cables, wire, and other connections together with twist ties and pack them with the corresponding electronic item.
 This will make setting it back up in your new home or office much less stressful.

 Stay organized while packing and unpacking by clearly labeling your boxes.
 If you have multiple of the same device for different rooms, make sure your box labels reflect this.
 For long term storage, consider adding a picture of what is in the moving boxes to keep things more organized.